dmerejkowsky/kata-doppelganger/README.md

 tests are passing.

 For each test, you will find a `TODO` comment.
-Your job is to implement a test double for each test, and to use it to make the test fail for the right reason, i.e, triggering the bugs.
+Your job is to finish the implementation of each test and make them fail for the right reason, i.e, triggering the bugs.
 You must do so by **adding only test code** - you are not allowed to change the production code.